 You may need to change into a gown for the procedure.

-It is best to perform sonohysterography one week after menstruation to avoid the risk of infection.
+It is best to perform sonohysterography one week after menstruation to minimize the risk of infection.
 At this time in the menstrual cycle, the endometrium is at its thinnest, which is the best time to determine if the endometrium is normal.
 The timing of the exam may vary, however, depending on the symptoms and their suspected origins.
 Sonohysterography should not be performed if you are pregnant.

 No special preparation is required prior to the exam.
 You may be advised to take an over-the-counter medication shortly before the procedure to minimize any potential discomfort.